Facts

 Once you have finished defining your Fact SQL, click Save & Close.
 You can now repeat this process for other fact tables, or continue on to create Metrics from your new Facts.

-If your table has a partition on a different column other than the event timestamp (i.e. event date), Eppo can use it for filtering queries more efficiently.
+If your table is partitioned on a different column than the event timestamp (i.e. event date), Eppo can leverage the partition column to create more efficient queries.

 To specify a partition key, map the column to the Partition Date field.